Refractive Lens Exchange

 The purpose of a refractive lens exchange (RLE) is the correction of myopia, hyperopia, or presbyopia.
 Hyperopia and myopia are the medical terms for farsightedness and nearsightedness, respectively; Both are measured in diopters, with higher numbers corresponding to greater severity.
 Presbyopia is the condition in which your lens hardens, reducing your distance vision.
 This is extremely common and occurs to most people after they turn 40.
 Depends on the lens used, RLE can also correct astigmatism.

 A refractive lens exchange, also known as a clear lens exchange, is, procedurally speaking, very similar to cataract surgery.
 An ophthalmological surgeon will perform a procedure in which your natural lens will be replaced with an artificial one called an IOL (intraocular lens).
 This artificial lens then works to correct your distorted vision, kind of like a contact lens, but within your eye.
-The main advantage of the refractive lens exchange procedure is that it can correct a much higher degree of far-sightedness than LASIK, and has shown to give much better outcomes for people with medium to high hyperopia.
+The main advantage of the refractive lens exchange procedure is that it can correct a much higher degree of near-sightedness than LASIK, and has shown to give much better outcomes for people with medium to high myopia.
 It can also help correct the loss of near vision for people with presbyopia.

 The issue being corrected will inform the choice of the artificial lens used to replace the natural one.
 In the simplest case, a monofocal lens is put in each eye.
 The lens in the dominant eye will be set for distance, and the lens in the non-dominant eye will be set for near vision.
 While this may sound nausea-inducing, many people get used to focusing with different eyes and are happy with their outcome.
 The second choice is a multifocal lens, in which each lens has three focal points: near, intermediate, and distance.
 These are the three common ranges and this lens would be a common choice used to correct Presbyopia.
 The third choice is an extended depth of field lens (EDoF), which are the newest type of lenses.
 The extended depth of field lenses offer much improved intermediate distance vision.
 For example, looking between a computer screen and objects on your desk would be easier with the EDoF.
 Studies have shown that the EDoF and trifocal lenses give similar distance vision, but trifocal lenses may outperform EDoF for near distance.
 There is some evidence that EDoF lenses improve contrast sensitivity in vision.